-- 3. Previous Board Action: The Board of Trustees (Board) approved the FY 2007 Ancillary Budgets on June 7, 2006. - 4.
+- 3. Previous Board Action: The Board approved the FY 2007 Ancillary Budgets on June 7, 2006. - 4.
 Budget Implications: The FY 2008 budgeted operational expenditures and transfers for these eight units total \$19,791,307.
 This represents a .3% decrease from the FY 2007 estimated actual.
 Major capital expenditures total \$450,000, which represents a decrease of 12.8% from the FY 2007 estimated actual.
 Payments to the General Fund for administrative overhead costs for FY 2008 from these eight ancillary operations totals \$360,478. - 5.
-Educational Implications: See individual ancillary program descriptions for educational implications.
+Educational Implications: See individual ancillary program descriptions for educational implications. - 6.
+Personnel Implications: See individual ancillary program budget assumptions for personnel implications.